rushisangani/RSSelectionMenu/README.md

 - Provide header row as **Empty**, **All**, **None** or **Custom Text**
 - Customizable design for UINavigationBar and UISearchBar

-## What's new in 7.1.2
+## What's new in 7.1.3
-- Supported **Equatable** conformance
-- Custom size support in Formsheet presentation
-- Swift Pacakge Manager Support
+- Popover Style Improvements
+- Now you can specify UITableView.Style while initializing

 ## Already using?
-Migrate to 7.1.2
+Migrate to 7.1.3
 - Remove all references of `UniquePropertyDelegate`,  `uniquePropertyName`, and `getUniquePropertyName()`
 - Conform to `Equatable` in your model classes (if required)